Shell-Chain Testnet Operator Guide

 node1-data, node2-data, node3-data, rpc-data, prometheus-data, grafana-data, and a shared genesis volume.

-Shell-Chain provides a dedicated docker-compose.alpha.yml for joining the public alpha testnet.
+Shell-Chain provides a dedicated docker-compose.alpha.yml for joining the public testnet once live.

 # Copy the environment template and configure